 In the first season, Elliot also was portrayed as a competitive and smug know-it-all.
 Her neediness and neurotic tendencies didn't properly surface until the second.

-Phoebe's boss Elise in Charmed was introduced as the boss from hell and the rest of the season 4 episodes reflect this.
+Phoebe's boss Elise was introduced as the boss from hell and the rest of the season 4 episodes reflect this.
 However all her following appearances on the show have her more friendly with Phoebe and the rest of her co-workers.

 An example brought on by Executive Meddling.
 Paige began season 5 as a lot more promiscuous - Rose McGowan eventually going to producers and saying "Paige isn't a ho!" - so this trait vanishes completely.